 While technically you can do this later, might as well get started with it now.
 I advise signing up with a pro account right off the bat but you can sign up for a free account and upgrade later.

-Click the “Agreement” prompt at the bottom right-hand corner of the bottom Seller Information section of the registration form.
+4) Click the “Agreement” prompt.
+This is on the bottom right-hand corner of the bottom Seller Information section of the registration form.
 Read the agreement and make sure you can abide by its terms.

-Choose the name you would like displayed and enter it in the top Display Name field of the Account Information form that appears once you click “Continue.”
+6) Choose the name you would like displayed.
+Enter it in the top Display Name field of the Account Information form that appears once you click “Continue.”
 Choose your business name or a name that describes what you sell, such as “We love toys” or “Yoga mat love.”

-Type your address information into the necessary fields and add your phone number in the “Primary Phone” field before you click the “Continue” button at the bottom of the form.
+7) Type your address information into the necessary fields.
+Add your phone number in the “Primary Phone” field before you click the “Continue” button at the bottom of the form.

-Click “Continue” and select your credit card type with the drop-down menu at the top.
+8) Click “Continue”.
+Select your credit card type with the drop-down menu at the top.
 Type your name (as it appears on your card) and type your credit card number (without dashes or spaces) in the Credit Card Number field.
 Select the expiration date of your card.

-Click the “Continue” button at the bottom of the screen to proceed to the Identity
+10) Click the “Continue” button at the bottom of the screen to proceed to the Identity.

 Verification by Telephone screen.
 Click the button marked “No, Call Me in the Next Few Minutes at:” and enter the phone number where you can be reached if you do not want to be called at the number you entered in Step 7, or leave the default option if you do want to be called at that number.